 There are two primary cuts of short ribs, the "English" cut and the "Flanken" cut.
 The English type are cut between the ribs so there is one bone per rib.
 They can then be cut into varied lengths from 3 to 6 inches or so.
 The English cut is usually braised so they cook for an extended period and with the single bone the length of the rib they hold up to the longer cooking process.

 The Flanken cut is cut across the ribs, so you will see 4-6 rib ends from the side of the rib.
 They are usually about a half inch thick so they lend themselves to grilling or quicker cooking methods.
 Korean ribs are Flanken style ribs.

 One thing I like to do with braised beef dishes is to add an earthy root vegetable like a turnip, rutabega or parsnip.
 This adds a great flavor to the stock that is used to make the gravy.
 These can tend to be a little strong because I leave them in for the whole cooking process.
 Feel free to omit them or to just cut one in half and put a piece in with the meat when you add the liquid.
 Once the liquid is simmering and before it goes in the oven you can remove it if you want a softer flavor.

 So let's get cooking.
 Enjoy!

-- Add the onion, celery, carrots, rutabaga, and garlic and sauté until the onion is becoming translucent, about 3 to 4 minutes.
+4. Add the onion, celery, carrots, rutabaga, and garlic and saute until the onion is becoming translucent, about 3 to 4 minutes.

-- Use the stock to make gravy and then add about 1/2 to 1 cup of the pureed vegetables to the gravy if desired.
-The picture below is one of the ribs served over curried rice with a little of the gravy spooned over it.
+10. Use the stock to make gravy and then add about 1/2 to 1 cup of the pureed vegetables to the gravy if desired.